circleci/circleci-docs/jekyll/_cci2/overview.md

 ## Build Environments

 By default, CircleCI 2.0 Builder instances automatically provision containers according to the image configured for each job in your `.circleci/config.yml` file.
-Refer to the [Introduction to Nomad Cluster Operation]({{ site.baseurl }}/2.0/nomad/) to learn more about the scheduler and how to perfom basic client and cluster operations.
+CircleCI uses Nomad as the primary job scheduler in CircleCI 2.0.
+Refer to the [Introduction to Nomad Cluster Operation]({{ site.baseurl }}/2.0/nomad/) to learn more about the job scheduler and how to perfom basic client and cluster operations.

 ## Architecture